willjrho/MezoAgent/README.md

 I need to pay my rent!
 Urgent.
 Send 100 mUSD to 0xABC123 → Transfers 100 mUSD to a wallet.

+im gonna get rekt if u dont swap 10 musd for btc rn → Swaps 10 mUSD for exact BTC via DumpySwap.

 📝 **Notes:**

 Mezo Agent uses LangChain’s StructuredOutputParser Tool to extract structured data from natural language prompt requests based on a web3 transaction schema.

 Currently working on more robust web3 transaction error handling for Mezo Agent

+Your agent key must have a mUSD loan open to use the swap tool.

 This code has not been rigourously evaluated and is intended to be experimental